-First Day Of The Cruise – Embarkation Day
+First Day of the Cruise – Embarkation Day

 Embarkation day is the first day of the cruise and usually the busiest one for all cruise departments.
 Depending on your position on a ship, it can be either a very stressful day full of duties and guest inquiries, or just a chill day when you can go outside for a coffee or shopping.

-For Shore excursions staff it can vary.
+For Shore excursion staff it can vary.
 Your assistant manager (who is in charge of making your schedule) can assign you to be “on duty”, which means you are in charge of escorting guests from the previous cruise who decided to go on a tour last day.

-In homeports (the port where a ship is based and where cruise itinerary starts and ends) the Shore excursions department usually offers few tours with airport drop-off (after the tour ends, guests are transferred directly to the airport).
+In homeports (the port where a ship is based and where the cruise itinerary starts and ends) the Shore excursions department usually offers few tours with airport drop-off (after the tour ends, guests are transferred directly to the airport).